Green groups give EPA more time on CO2 rule

 The Environmental Defense Fund and other green groups that are negotiating with the EPA on the deadline for the plan said they would withhold legal action against the agency until November 30.
 They, along with New York, California and several other states, had sued the agency to issue the carbon rules.

-The EPA delayed the proposed rule on power plants in June, saying it needed more time after talking with businesses, states and green groups on how the plan would work.
+The EPA delayed the proposed rule on power plants in June, saying it needed more time after talking with businesses.
 It issued another delay in September.

 Some Democratic lawmakers from energy-intensive states also want the agency to slow down its air rules, and opponents have already had some success.